 In Nebraska, March and April weather is highly variable and can be quite cold, especially at night.
 Because of fire danger, we do not allow any type of gas or open flame heaters in the blind.
 If you are not experienced at cold weather camping or do not have adequate gear, you should consider signing up for one of our morning or evening viewing trips instead.
 This experience is not for everyone, so please know your limitations.

-- Arrive at the Rowe Sanctuary Visitor Center by 4:45 pm and check in at the info desk.
+- Arrive at the Rowe Sanctuary Visitor Center by 4:45 pm.

 - Have all gear ready to load – we will transport you and your gear to the blind.
 Your car will be secure in our parking lot.